 Require design documentation to include a schedule of the dimming methods of the lighting equipment.
 LEDs dim using different methods (e.g., forward phase, reverse phase, pulse-width modulation).
 Documentation will limit issues related to design and commissioning.

-to at least 20% of the full output.
+LED drivers will need to dim/reduce the light output to at least 20% of the full output.
 Some drivers can dim to 10%, 5%, and even 1% output.
 Light output below 20% will depend on the efficiency of the light engine and driver paired together.
 Lower dimming ranges are only necessary for select applications; in most applications, dimming to 20% of the full output is sufficient.